 This project will utilize NASA Earth observations and ancillary data collected from 2001 until present.
 The study period includes data from the years 2010-2011 in which 2010 was an abnormally wet year followed by the historical 2011 wildfire season.

-National Application(s) Addressed:
+National Applications Addressed:

-This project applies to the application areas of disasters, ecological forecasting, agriculture and water resources.
-Two previous projects from the Stennis Space Center (SSC) Texas Disasters team and the Langley Research Center (LaRC) Texas Water Resources II team were used to provide a more synergistic analysis of wildfire risk in Texas.
+This project applies to the application areas of Disasters, Ecological Forecasting, Agriculture and Water Resources.

 Project Partners:

 Our partners for this project are the Texas Forest Service (TFS) and the United States Department of Agriculture (USDA) Forest Service.
 The TFS is tasked with estimating and evaluating potential fire risk in order to manage and allocate resources for the prevention and containment of potential wildfires across Texas.
 The TFS currently utilizes data derived from the United States Geological Survey (USGS) LANDFIRE program which predicts and monitors wildfires.
-The project methodologies and results will provide supplemental information from two previous projects at SSC and LaRC along with this project to the TFS to help aid, monitor and prevent future wildfires.
+The project methodologies and results will provide supplemental information from two previous projects at SSC and LaRC, along with this project, to the TFS to help aid, monitor, and prevent, future wildfires.

 III.
 Methodology